Updated analysis of near-threshold heavy quarkonium production for probe of proton's gluonic gravitational form factors: Extracted mass and scalar radii

-We also notice that the scalar and mass radii extracted with the holographic QCD approach appear to agree well with the lattice simulation with a smaller statistical uncertainty compared to ours.
+These radii from various extractions are in relatively good agreements, given that they have the same quark contributions.
+However, one may still notice that the scalar and mass radii extracted with the holographic QCD approach appear to agree better with the lattice results with smaller statistical uncertainties compared to ours.
 There are two reasons that account for that.
 First, the holographic approach works better in the Regge limit $t\to 0$ where more data with higher quality exist.
 Besides, there is an undetermined normalization constant in the holographic QCD approach that is manually fixed~\cite{Mamo:2022eui}, with which the statistical/systematical uncertainties associated are not accounted.
 Therefore, one could consider the difference between the gluonic GFFs and the scalar/mass radii extracted with the holographic QCD approach and the ones here as an estimation of the systematical uncertainties or model dependence.
+The main sources of the uncertainties in the extracted radii are from the $C(0)$, as the $A(0)$ is well determined from the global analysis of PDFs~\cite{Hou:2019efy}.
+The $C(t)$ form factor has been assigned the pressure or shear pressure interpretation analogous to the macroscopic fluid~\cite{Polyakov:2002yz,Polyakov:2018zvc,Burkert:2018bqq}, though it is argued that it should be considered as the gravitational tensor-monopole moment according to their role in generating static gravity nearby~\cite{Ji:2021mfb,Ji:2022exr}.
+Thus, better constraints on the $C(t)$ form factor, especially at $t=0$, are crucial not only to improve the quality of the extracted radii but also to obtain a more profound understanding of the fundamental mechanic properties of the nucleon.

+To emphasize the gluonic contributions, we also consider the gluonic mass and scalar radii, which are the gluonic contributions to the corresponding proton radii renormalized with the gluon momentum fraction $A_g(0)$: